Brian Collisson, Ph.D.

 ABC Eyewitness News: “Some women agree to date men for free food”

 New Food Economy: “The fraught sexual politics of the ‘foodie call’”

 Psychology Today: "Why people look down on age-gap relationships"

 Psychology Today: "Why Friends and Family Cannot Stop Meddling"

 Interested in Research?

-Brian Collisson, Ph.D., conducts research at the interface of social relationships, prejudice, and personality.
+Brian Collisson, Ph.D., conducts research at the interface of relationships, prejudice, and personality.

 Consumers' Dark Traits Predict Abuse of Food Refund Policies

 Who said there's no such thing as a free lunch?
-We found 46% of customers abuse refund policies of online food delivery services by falsely claiming an order was missing, damaged, or incorrect to receive both their original food order and a full refund.
-We examined whether customers’ Dark Triad traits (i.e., narcissism, Machiavellianism, psychopathy) predict food refund fraud and its perceived acceptability.
+We found 46% of consumers report abusing the refund policies of online food delivery services by falsely claiming an order was missing, damaged, or incorrect to receive both their original food order and a full refund.
+Consumers' Dark Triad traits (i.e., narcissism, Machiavellianism, psychopathy) predicted food refund fraud and its perceived acceptability.